Fact-checked

 • Side effects: hypersensitivity reactions, constipation.

-Release form: powder for the preparation of a suspension of 12/24 g in vials of 250/500 ml.
+Release form: powder for preparation of suspension of 12/24 g in 250/500 ml bottles.

-Activated charcoal analogues for poisoning
+Activated carbon analogues for poisoning

 1. Polyphepan